Skip to main content

 • Risk factors: Taking with alcohol | Taking other medications that cause drowsiness

-Taking Valtoco (diazepam) can make you feel sleepy and affect your concentration and focus.
-Avoid activities that require you to be alert, like riding a bike or operating machinery, until you know how the medication affects you.
-If you have had a seizure attack, remember that it might be against the law to drive for a few months afterwards, even if you feel back to normal after getting a dose of Valtoco (diazepam).
+Taking Valtoco (diazepam) can make you sleepy and affect your concentration and focus.
+Avoid activities that require you to be alert, like driving, riding a bike, or using machinery, until you know how the medication affects you.
+If you've had a seizure attack, remember that it might be against the law to drive for a few months afterward, even if you feel normal after taking Valtoco (diazepam).

 Suicidal thoughts or behaviors

 Antiseizure medications like Valtoco (diazepam) can raise your risk of suicide or thoughts of suicide.
-Watch for any new or worsening depression and any unusual changes in mood, and report anything concerning to your provider.
-If you have thoughts of hurting yourself, call 911 or seek medical attention right away.
+Pay attention to any new or worsening depression or any unusual changes in mood, and tell your care team if something feels wrong.
+If you ever think about hurting yourself, call 911 or get medical help right away.

 • Risk factors: Glaucoma

-Benzodiazepines can raise eye pressure in people who have glaucoma.
-If you have open-angle glaucoma (the most common type of glaucoma), make sure you are taking appropriate medications for it before you use Valtoco (diazepam).
-If you have been diagnosed with narrow-angle glaucoma, talk to your provider before using Valtoco (diazepam) since the effects can be dangerous to your eyesight.
+Benzodiazepines can raise eye pressure if you have glaucoma.
+If you have open-angle glaucoma (the most common type), make sure you are taking the right treatment for it before using Valtoco (diazepam).

 The following side effects may get better over time as your body gets used to the medication.
 Let your healthcare provider know immediately if you continue to experience these symptoms or if they worsen over time.